embark-framework/embark-nim-compiler/README.md

 - `libHeraPath`: string path to the file `libHera.so` that is used to have Geth use Hera as a VM.
 Not needed if `setupBlockchainOptions` is `false`

 Since you need to have Geth+Hera installed, make sure that the built Geth is in your Path or change `ethereumClientBin` in you blockchain config to point to the Geth executable (absolute path).

+### Configs

+If you plan to use the eWasm testnet, you will need to have an account with tesnet Ether.

+You can find the testnet faucet here: http://ewasm.ethereum.org/faucet/

+You will need to connect your Metamask extension to the testnet.
+To do so, either connect it to you local Geth instance or to a hosted node.

+Once you have ETH in your account, add it to the `accounts` section in the blockchain config.
+You can find information on how to do it here: https://embark.status.im/docs/blockchain_accounts_configuration.html

 ### Temporary endpoint